wagner-aos/go-binary-message-packer/README.md

 # Go Binary Message Packer

-This module helps to convert binary messages received on tcp socket stream in order to be processed by another server with different encoding.
+This module helps to convert binary messages received on the TCP socket stream to be processed by another server with a different encoding.

 | Date | Author | Comments | Version |
 | --- | --- | --- | --- |